EugeniaVoytik/test_website/full_guide.md

 ---
-title: A COMPLETE GUIDE TO INSTALL AND USE ALPHAPEPT
+title: FULL GUIDE
-subtitle: Guick Guide how to install and Use AlphaPept
+subtitle: A Complete Quide How to Install and Use AlphaPept
 ---

-### TRANSCODING MS DATA FROM RAW FORMAT VIA MSCONVERT GUI
+## TRANSCODING MS DATA FROM RAW FORMAT VIA MSCONVERT GUI